 INTRODUCTION

 In accordance with the modern nutritionist opinions, cereal products such as bread enriched with functional components, are the most common foods in the daily diet1.
 Consumers have been increasingly interested in health effects of food or their components 2.
 Bread has a significant role in human diet regardless of ethnic or religious orientation.
 It is consumed on a daily basis, in wide range of types, qualities and all diets all over the world 3,4.
 The average consumption is approximately 70 kg of bread per capita per year, while European people consume on average 59 kg of bread per year though, there are remarkable differences across European countries 4.
 Its nutritional value and health benefits can be improved by adding bioactive component and decreasing the salt content in bread 3,5.
-These changes to bread are aimed at people who are not eager to modify their eating habits.
+These changes to bread formula are addressed to people who are not eager to modify their eating habits.
 On the other hand, these changes may be accompanied by the deterioration of sensory qualities that significantly affects the consumers' product acceptance 5.
 During milling of wheat grain, a high proportion of minerals, vitamins and fibers are lost resulting in a reduction in the nutritional value of the flour 6.
-Whole meal spelt wheat has very high protein and mineral elements (Fe, Zn, Cu, Mg and P) content compared to Triticum Aestivum 7,8.
-For this reason, whole meal and species of spelt wheat was used for bread production.
+Whole meal spelt wheat has higher protein and mineral elements (Fe, Zn, Cu, Mg and P) content compared to Triticum Aestivum 7,8.
+For this reason, whole meal and spelt species wheat were used for bread production.

-Yeast extract, as a yeast product separated from inner yeast cells and it is usually in the forms of liquid, paste or powder.
-It could be a functional source of nutrients and excellent natural seasoning, widely used as ingredients for the production of savory foods 9,10.
+Yeast extract, is a yeast product separated from inner yeast cells and usually is in the forms of liquid, paste or powder.
+It could be a functional source of nutrients and excellent natural seasoning, widely used as ingredient for the production of savory foods 9,10.
 Yeast extract is a natural ingredient composed of a variety of peptides, nucleotides, B-complex vitamins, minerals and high quality protein rich in essential amino acids 9.

+Comparing composition of yeast protein and muscle protein, in terms of essential amino acids composition, results revealed striking similarity.
+Yeast protein is shown to contain all of the essential amino acids and to be a biologically complete protein 11.

-Yeast extract it can be used as an ingredient for production functional foods with health benefit.
-Functional foods are conventional food products, which are taken as a part of normal diet and demonstrate health benefits beyond their nutritional properties 11.
-The effects of functional foods on the humans' health often are not easily measurable, its positive impact could be seen after the end of the perennial period of consumption 12.
+Yeast extract can be used also as an ingredient for functional foods with health benefits production.
+Functional foods are conventional food products, which are taken as a part of normal diet and demonstrate health benefits beyond their nutritional properties 12.
+The effects of functional foods on the humans' health often are not easily measurable, their positive impact could be seen after the end of the perennial period of consumption 13.

-Elevated dietary salt intake is an established risk factor for high blood pressure and salt reduction has consistently been shown to reduce cardiovascular events 13.
-Consequently, the World Health Organization issued a public health recommendation of a maximum intake for adults of 5 grams per day 14,15.
-For this reason, food industry should reduce the amount of salt added to foods products in effort of increasing public health 14,16.
+Elevated dietary salt intake is an established risk factor for high blood pressure and salt reduction has consistently been shown to reduce cardiovascular events 14.
+Consequently, the World Health Organization issued a public health recommendation of a maximum intake for adults of 5 grams per day 15,16.
+For this reason, food industry should reduce the amount of salt added to food products in effort of improving public health 15,17.

-The aim of the study is to test the addition of yeast extract, as an active ingredient, to the bread formula in effort to reduce the amount of salt and increase protein and mineral content and to obtain a new product on the market with enhanced nutritive and good sensory characteristics.
+The aim of the study is to test the addition of yeast extract, as an active ingredient, to the bread formula in effort to reduce the amount of salt and increase protein and mineral content and to obtain a new product on the market with enhanced nutritive value and good sensory characteristics.

 EXPERIMENTAL